pschake34/BasicOnshapeCAD/onshape_challenge/README.md

 # Onshape Challenge

 The Onshape Challenge assignment was to create a universal joint -- the same as the one used for last year's Engineering 1 midterm.
 This is the project folder for the Onshape challenge, and this README is its engineering notebook.
+I timed myself doing the assigment, and it took me 54 minutes.

 The Onshape document which I'm working on can be found [here.](https://cvilleschools.onshape.com/documents/960910b4e98ce4e4f0341b9a)